networkpsych/UVU_IT_Notes/Notes/SQL_Joins.md

 ## **Right Join**
 <span style="color:red"> Right Joins </span>
 > It is suggested that you don't use Right Joins.
-It allows for records that you may not be searching for when you do your query.
+If you reverse the logic, you can just run a LEFT JOIN.
 * Returns all records from comparison table, even if they do not match the selected table.

 ```